materialsproject/fireworks/docs/queue_tutorial_pt2.rst

     qlauncher_run.py -r singleshot my_qp.yaml
     lp_run.py get_fw 1

 #.
 When you get the FireWork, you should notice that its state is *RESERVED*.
 No other Rocket Launchers will run that FireWork; it is now bound to your queue.
-Some details of the reservation are given in the ``launches`` key of the FireWork.
+Some details of the reservation are given in the **launches** key of the FireWork.
+In addition, the **state_history** key should contain the reservation id of your submitted job.

 #.
 When your queue runs and completes your job, you should see that the state is updated to *COMPLETED*::